GENERAL POLICY FOR SUSTAINABLE DEVELOPMENT

 The organizational supervision of closure of operations management is structured as follows:

-Executive Leadership /
+Executive Leadership /Board of Directors

 Sets the short, medium and long term direction of the organization and the corresponding investments needed.